Mafia (video game): Legacy

-A sequel, Mafia II, was announced on August 22, 2007.
-The game was released for Windows, PlayStation 3 and Xbox 360 on August 24, 2010.
-The third installment, Mafia III, was announced on July 28, 2015, and was released on October 7, 2016.
+A sequel, Mafia II, was announced on August 22, 2007, and was released for Windows, PlayStation 3 and Xbox 360 on August 24, 2010.
+The third installment in the series, Mafia III, was announced on July 28, 2015, and was released on October 7, 2016, for Windows, PlayStation 4 and Xbox One.
+The fourth installment, Mafia: The Old Country, which serves as a prequel to the series, was announced on August 20, 2024, and was released on August 8, 2025, for Windows, PlayStation 5 and Xbox Series X/S.

 On May 13, 2020, a remake of Mafia was announced by 2K Games, to be titled Mafia: Definitive Edition.
-The remake was the main focus of the Mafia: Trilogy collection, which features a remastered version of Mafia II and a version of Mafia III comprised with its additional story packs, all developed by Hangar 13.
-Mafia was rebuilt from the ground-up, with developers focusing on expanding the storyline, altering the setting to provide a new look to Lost Heaven, doing a major overhaul of the gameplay (including the introduction of motorbikes), and creating a new "original score".
+The remake was the main focus of the Mafia: Trilogy collection, which also features a remastered version of Mafia II and a version of Mafia III comprised with its additional story packs, all developed by Hangar 13.
+The original Mafia was rebuilt from the ground-up, with developers focusing on expanding the storyline, altering the setting to provide a new look to Lost Heaven, doing a major overhaul of the gameplay (including the introduction of motorcycles to the series), and creating a new "original score".
 Mafia: Definitive Edition was released on September 25, 2020, for Xbox One, PlayStation 4, and Windows, both individually and as part of the Mafia: Trilogy.
-The remake received generally positive reviews.

-In August 2021, part one of Mafia Titanic Mod was released.
-It is a mod to Mafia that recreates RMS Titanic.
-It started development in 2006.
-Four parts are planned to be released.